Bond duration demystified: A guide for fixed-income investors

 Bond investors can reduce duration — or interest rate risk — by selecting bonds or bond ETFs with short-term maturities, and they can increase their interest rate risk by selecting bonds or bond ETFs with longer maturities.

 Typically, longer-term yields are higher than those of bonds with shorter maturities.
 This compensates investors for the risk of holding bonds for a longer period, as more time equals more uncertainty about the future path of inflation and interest rates.
-(For example, no one in could have predicted the inflation spike in 2020-22 amid the COVID-19 pandemic and Russia’s invasion of Ukraine; both disrupted global trade and led to shortages of some items.)
+(For example, no one could have predicted the inflation spike in 2020–22 amid the COVID-19 pandemic and Russia’s invasion of Ukraine; both disrupted global trade and led to shortages of some items.)

-We anticipate that the yield curve will revert to short-term rates being higher than longer-term rates, known as a normalization of term structure, eventually resulting in an upward sloping yield curve.
+We anticipate that the yield curve will revert to short-term rates being lower than longer-term rates, known as a normalization of term structure, eventually resulting in an upward sloping yield curve.
 While short rates should eventually decline with Fed cuts, we think rates on the long end of the yield curve will instead be driven by investors expecting more yield for longer maturities.
 (Read more about our views on current opportunities in bonds.)

-Figure 1: U.S. Treasury Bond Yield Curve
+Figure 1: US Treasury Bond yield curve

 Pause periods 2006 and 2024

-Chart: U.S. Treasury Bond yield curve - pause periods 2024 and 2024
+Chart: U.S. Treasury Bond yield curve – pause periods 2006 and 2024

-Source: Bloomberg using the current US treasury bond yields at each maturity point on July 3, 2006, and June 3, 2024.
+Source: Bloomberg using the current US treasury bond yields at each maturity point on July 3, 2006, and September 18, 2024.

 NAVIGATING DIFFERENT DURATION SCENARIOS